-Information on this page from The Lemon House Historic Furnishings Report by William L. Brown, III, US Department of the Interior, National Park Service.
+Information on this page is from The Lemon House Historic Furnishings Report by William L. Brown, III, US Department of the Interior, National Park Service.

 It was often the case that taverns contained a separate and better furnished room for the use of ladies traveling with gentlemen, where they could take their meals away from the noise and confusion of the public dining room.
 These rooms were carpeted and usually wallpapered.
 The furnishings reflected the room's higher status.